NikkyAI/Fuel/fuel-kotlinx-serialization/README.md

     .responseObject<HttpBinUserAgentModel>()
 ```

-this is by default strict and will reject unknown keys, for that you can pass a custom JSOn instance
+this is by default strict and will reject unknown keys, for that you can pass a custom `JSON` instance

 JSON(nonstrict = true)